Subscribe to Weekly Health Care News

-Mike Leavitt grew up in Cedar City, Utah, where his upbringing was rooted in the values of the American West, with its emphasis on hard work and common sense.
+Mike grew up in Cedar City, Utah, where his upbringing was rooted in the values of the American West, with its emphasis on hard work and common sense.
 He earned a bachelor’s degree in business while working in the insurance industry.
 In 1984, he became chief executive of The Leavitt Group, a family business that is now the nation’s second largest, privately held insurance brokerage.

-In 1993, Mr. Leavitt was elected governor of Utah.
+In 1993, Mike was elected governor of Utah.
 He served three terms (1993-2003).
-In 2003, he joined the Cabinet of President George W. Bush, serving in two positions: first as leader of the Environmental Protection Agency (2003-2005) and then as secretary of Health and Human Services (2005-2009).
-At HHS, Mr. Leavitt administered a $750 billion budget — nearly 25 percent of the entire federal budget — and 67,000 employees.
+In 2003, he joined the Cabinet of President George W. Bush, serving in two positions: first as administrator of the Environmental Protection Agency (2003-2005) and then as secretary of Health and Human Services (2005-2009).
+At HHS, he administered a $750 billion budget — nearly 25 percent of the entire federal budget — and 67,000 employees.

 He led the implementation of the Medicare Part D Prescription Drug Program.
-The task required the design, systematization and implementation of a plan to provide 43 million seniors with a new prescription drug benefit.
-By the end of the first year, enrollments exceeded projections, prices were lower than projected and seniors expressed high levels of satisfaction.
+The task required the design, systematization, and implementation of a plan to provide 43 million seniors with a new prescription drug benefit.
+By the end of the first year, enrollments exceeded projections, prices were lower than projected, and seniors expressed high levels of satisfaction.

-Mr. Leavitt’s strategic ability can be seen in his redesign of the nation’s system of quality and safety standards for imported goods.
+Mike’s strategic ability can be seen in his redesign of the nation’s system of quality and safety standards for imported goods.
 In the spring of 2006, President Bush assigned him to lead a government-wide response.
-Within months, Mr. Leavitt recommended a major strategic shift in U.S. policy on import regulation and trade.
+Within months, he commended a major strategic shift in U.S. policy on import regulation and trade.